camme/nunt/readme.md

-## nunt
+# nunt

 Superlightweight event system for javascript.
 Easy to use just in the client, easy to use on the server and seamless communication between both.
 If you like to create event based apps, this is for out.

-Look at the example to see how easy it works or read more here [http://onezerozeroone.com:8778/](http://onezerozeroone.com:8778/)
+Look at the example to see how easy it works, or read more here [http://onezerozeroone.com:8778/](http://onezerozeroone.com:8778/)

-## Install under nodejs
+## Installing it

+In node

 	npm install nunt

+In the browser

+	<script type="text/javascript" charset="utf-8" src="js/nunt.js"></script>

+## Basics

+You basically use it like this:

+	// listen
+	nunt.on("foo", function(event){
+    	console.log("hello " + event.name);
+	});

+	// send
+	nunt.send("foo", {name: "bar"});

+For more information, go to the documentation site or read the following examples.
+There are even more examples in the repo.

-## To use it on the client
+## Using it on the browser

-Just load nunt and its ready to be used.
+If you want to use it in the browser, just add the nunt.js file to your scripts and begin to use it:

     <script type="text/javascript" charset="utf-8" src="js/nunt.js"></script>
     <script type="text/javascript" charset="utf-8">